 - 1 large skillet

 - Pour oil in skillet and heat over medium flame.
-Add minced garlic and shallot and saute until soft.
+Add minced garlic , shallot and salt.
+Sauté until garlic has softened and onions are translucent.

 - Stir potato starch into 1/2 cup of vegetable broth.
 Add to mushroom mixture.
 Stir well until slightly thickened.
 Add remaining 3 1/2 cups broth.
 Stir until gravy thickens again.
 Taste.
-Season with salt and freshly ground pepper.
+Season with more salt (if needed) and freshly ground pepper to taste.
 Use immediately or cool completely before refrigerating or freezing.
 Adjust seasoning, if necessary, after reheating.